rockstor/rockstor-doc/interface/overview.rst

 It is recommended to create a *dedicated* share to be used as the Rock-ons root.
-While any share can be chosen as the Rock-ons root, it is **strongly** recommended to create a share to be used **only** as the Rock-ons root to prevent any conflict that may arise with a mixed-used share.
+While any share can be chosen as the Rock-ons root, it is **strongly** recommended to create a share to be used **only** as the Rock-ons root to prevent any conflict that may arise with a mixed-use share.
 The Rock-ons root share is used by Docker to store permanent data such as images and container layers.
 As a result, any conflict or alteration of these data that might result from a mixed used share has the potential to break the installed Rock-ons.